Rouselos/responsive-content/README.md

 * `capabilities` : an object containing whatever other capabilities that you might need to pass to the server (screen width is always passed).
 The default is _{}_.

-* `afterLoad` : a callback function to run secondary logic after each load.
+* `afterLoad(isInitial)` : a callback function to run secondary logic after each load.
 This function is called exactly once for each of these exclusive cases:
 (1) the initial page requires no Ajax reload because the screen width is smaller than _breakpoint_; (2) the initial page makes an Ajax reload because screen width is at least _breakpoint_;
 (3) a subsequent click causes a Pjax load;
 (4) a page is resized (and you've set _emulator: true_).
 Default is an empty function.
+The function has a single boolean argument isInitial, which is true in cases (1) and (2).

 For example: